virajkhanna113/Titanic-Survival-Prediction/README.md

 We also include gender_submission.csv, a set of predictions that assume all and only female passengers survive, as an example of what a submission file should look like.

 # Libraries
-pandas
-matplotlib
-seaborn
-scikit-learn
+pandas,
+matplotlib,
+seaborn,
+scikit-learn,

 # Algorithms
-Logistic Regression
+Logistic Regression,
-Decision Tree
+Decision Tree,
-Random Forest
+Random Forest,
-Extra Tress
+Extra Tress,
-XGBoost
+XGBoost,
 LightGBM
-CatBoost

 **Best Model Accuracy:** 82.38%